-Coal reserves would disappear in 50 years, wind and solar energy could replace it13.
-November 2012. / News Serbia Energy
+Coal reserves would disappear in 50 years, wind and solar energy could replace it, News Serbia Energy

 Serbia has coal for the next 50-60 years, and the world is slowly running out of oil, and thus the search for safe alternatives.
 Experts claim that Serbia, in the case it starts producing energy from the wind, after providing for its own needs, will be able to sell generated electricity to other countries.